mzakharo/guelph_hydro_statistics_importer/README.md

 # Guelph Hydro Statistics Importer for Home Assistant

-This Python script retrieves statistics from [Guelph Hydro](https://www.guelphhydro.com/) and imports them into Home Assistant via the [WebSocket API](https://developers.home-assistant.io/docs/api/websocket/) and InfluxDB.
+This Python script retrieves statistics from [Guelph Hydro](https://www.guelphhydro.com/) and imports them into InfluxDB and Home Assistant via the [WebSocket API](https://developers.home-assistant.io/docs/api/websocket/).

 Long Term Statistics will be created in Home Assistant and usable in the Energy Dashboard.